OSGP/Documentation/chapter1/section3.md

 The use of layers improves the separation of responsibilities.
 Each application contains the following layers:

 - Presentation layer: responsible for providing information to users (persons and/or systems) and the handling of user requests
-- Application layer: responsible for executing system tasks including authorisation control
+- Application layer: responsible for executing system tasks including authorization control
 - Domain layer: responsible for the representation of the problem domain.
 - Infrastructure: responsible for technical matters supporting other layers.
 For instance persistence, messaging, etc